Chinese unification: Official stance of the People's Republic of China

 The CCP uses the phrase "reunification" instead of "unification" to emphasize its assertion that the island of Taiwan has always belonged to China, or at least that the island Taiwan has been part of China for a long period of time, and that it currently belongs to People's Republic of China, but is currently being sporadically occupied by alleged separatists who support Taiwanese independence.

-“Liberation of Taiwan” (解放台湾) is a term used in the PRC to garner public opinion for cross-strait unification with the Republic of China in Taiwan, proposing the use of military force to achieve it.
+"Liberation of Taiwan" (解放台湾) is a term used in the PRC to garner public opinion for cross-strait unification with the Republic of China in Taiwan, proposing the use of military force to achieve it.
 In 1956, CCP Chairman Mao Zedong first introduced the term, which was construed to mean a "peaceful" way to unify with the Republic of China.
 Despite this, both governments have had numerous long-term military confrontations.
 The CCP has set the unification of China as the most important political goal since the founding of the PRC.

 In January 1979, the Standing Committee of the National People's Congress issued its first appeal to the KMT, which marked the start of the PRC's "peaceful reunification" strategy.
 In March 2005, the 10th National People's Congress passed the Anti-Secession Law authorizing military force for unification.
 In 2019, CCP General Secretary Xi Jinping proposed "peaceful reunification" based on the one country, two systems program.
 The government of the ROC led by President Tsai Ing-wen rejected the proposal.

 The PRC does not consider the ROC a sovereign state today, instead believing itself to be the ROC's successor after the PRC's founding in 1949.

 In 2024, the Chinese government issued a directive to the courts stating that "diehard" separatists could be tried in absentia with capital punishment imposed.

+In October 2025, Xinhua News Agency published a commentary under the pseudonym of Zhong Tai Wen regarding how Taiwan would be governed after a possible unification.
+It wrote that China would "implement 'patriots governing Taiwan', and a high degree of autonomy", while adding that private property, religious beliefs and legal rights in Taiwan would be protected.
+It also proposed the establishment of a "cross-strait common market" after unification, saying "Taiwanese goods entering the mainland will all enjoy zero tariffs" and that Taiwan's economy and companies would be integrated with mainland China.